 I created this project with my friend as our final project for SI 206 (Data-Oriented Programming) at the University of Michgian.
 The algorithm uses a neural network to determine wheter an article is satire or not.
-You can try this application out for yourself here.
-Additionally, you can find source code on our GitHub repository and more information on the project on our project report.
+You can find source code on our GitHub repository and more information on the project on our project report.

 This is a cross-platform app made in Flutter that allows for the delivery of customized forms in health settings.
 The project started when I was working with a medical research team at the University of Michigan.
 Due to the current pandemic, the team I worked with asked me to build a COVID-19 focused application to manage appointments.
 I used Flutter because it provided ease of development for cross-platform applications as well as fast rendering.
 I first started with a quick proof-of-concept app that I then built into an app with 3 main sections — login, appointments, and check-ins.
 During check-ins, each answer can progress to the next question, ask another question, or switch to a different question set depending on the data from the backend.
 Our team has since migrated to using the ResponsiBlue Health Check-In System.